elizaveta-ka/Phonebook/README.md

 Updating information in the table is implemented without refreshing the page.
 The entire client interface is implemented on the principle of "single-page application".

-By pressing individual buttons on the user interface in all phone book entries modified by some DB field (name).
-After processing, the user is notified that asynchronous post processing is being used.